 You’re here for a reason: cultivating equity & community in graduate school

-This session is led by Robin Phelps-Ward, Assistant Professor of Higher Education and Faculty Fellow of Inclusive Excellence for the Graduate School.
-Through this session, students will be able to:
+This session was led by Robin Phelps-Ward, Assistant Professor of Higher Education and Faculty Fellow of Inclusive Excellence for the Graduate School.
+Through this session, students are now able to:

 - Describe their own social identities and how such identities influence their experience in the larger University community